Constellation (Fabergé egg): History, description and authenticity

-According to Franz Birbaum, Fabergé’ workshop manager, the egg was conceived as a clock in the form of a celestial globe of dark blue glass encircled by a rotating dial, held above billowing rock crystal clouds surmounted by silver cherubs; the whole supported on a nephrite pedestal.
+According to Franz Birbaum, Fabergé’s workshop manager, the egg was conceived as a clock in the form of a celestial globe of dark blue glass encircled by a rotating dial, held above billowing rock crystal clouds surmounted by silver cherubs; the whole supported on a nephrite pedestal.
 The globe was to be decorated with a diamond studded engraving of the constellations under which Tsarevitch Alexei was born.
 Work began on the egg, but the 1917 February Revolution and subsequent events overtook its production.

 Birbaum tells in a letter written in August 1922 to Fabergé's eldest son, Eugene, the following:

 One thing I remember for certain is the order of an egg for the Tsar by Ivashev [a designer of the company] and Carl Gustavovich [Fabergé].
 This, you may remember, is an egg of dark blue glass incrusted with the constellation of the day of the Tsarevich’s birth.
 The egg is supported by silver cherubs and clouds of opaque rock crystal.
 Unless I am mistaken, the egg contained a clock with a revolving dial.
 The execution of this egg was interrupted by the war.
 The cherubs and the clouds were finished, but the egg itself with its incrustation and the pedestal were not finished.
 Where all this has disappeared to I have no idea, and when I visited the House after the raid, I found no trace of this article.

 Likewise, Birbaum says in his memoirs in 1919:

 The Eggs made for Easter 1917 were unfinished; there was a proposal from a person unknown to me that the eggs should be completed and sold to him but the proposal was rejected by the firm.